32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 "It is also the little things that make a kitchen perfect, such as making the fridge easily accessible when cooking, having a special place for your chopping boards and knowing where to put your bin so the functionality of your kitchen is flawless.
 After all, one of the cornerstones of every kitchen is combining function and practicality with your wants, needs and personality."

-Slim or small kitchens are often considered awkward in terms of layouts, but if your space is long and narrow, by incorporating well-considered galley kitchen ideas an open plan kitchen can really shine.
+Slim or small kitchens are often considered awkward in terms of layouts, but if your space is long and narrow, galley kitchen ideas can help the room shine.

 When designing her own kitchen remodel, Helen Parker (creative director at deVOL) used a galley layout to her advantage: "Zoning the distinct areas was based on the architecture and period of the house – this room has such beautiful arched windows that lend themselves to a dining area, so my kitchen table absolutely had to go there.
 I also knew I wanted a big Lacanche cooker and a large marble sink, so it almost designed itself in terms of layout.